What We Treat

 What is Orthorexia?

-Orthorexia is an extreme fixation over the quality and purity of food.
+Orthorexia is a pattern of disordered eating behavior involving extreme fixation over the quality and purity of food.
 Individuals with orthorexia only consume food they perceive to be as “healthy” or “pure.”
 Such rigid food ideals can often lead to an unbalanced diet, malnutrition, weight loss and severe emotional distress.

 A key defining factor of someone with orthorexia is that given the choice between eating something they’ve identified as healthy and going without food, they would choose the latter.
-Those impacted often have such strict food rules that they eliminate consumption of entire food groups that often include: processed foods, sugar, meat, dairy products, carbohydrates and/or gluten.
-When individuals stray from their self-imposed diet, severe anxiety, distress and self-punishment – restriction, purging or excessive exercise – can result.
+Those impacted by orthorexia often have such strict food rules that they eliminate consumption of entire food groups that often include: processed foods, sugar, meat, dairy products, carbohydrates and/or gluten.
+When individuals stray from their self-imposed diet, severe anxiety, distress and self-punishment behaviors commonly associated with other eating disorders like restriction, purging or excessive exercise can result.

 While those with orthorexia often begin following certain rigid eating patterns with improved overall health as their goal, the extreme measures start to have the opposite effect over time.
 Sometimes the condition becomes so intense, one experiences severe weight loss and malnutrition.
 Damage to personal relationships and a general lack of interest in other activities or hobbies are also common.